kokoro-aya/shizuku-front-end/README.md

 - [ ] A connected server and code evaluation *on the fly* (need to adapt the server at the same time)
 - [ ] A gallery of maps and maybe a map server to persist data

+An adaptation to 3d playground instead of 2d grid could be considered.
+There is a plan to port it to the three.js.

 ## Main libraries used

 - React / ver 17